 What is Parmigiano Reggiano?

-Parmigiano Reggiano is an Italian hard cheese made with raw cow’s milk.
-It’s also one of Italy’s most respected cheeses.
-The name is a PDO (Protected Designation of Origin), and it can only be made in the Po River Valley region, composed of Reggio-Emilia, Parma, Modena, and portions of Bologna and Mantua.
+Parmigiano Reggiano is also one of Italy’s most respected cheeses.
+The name is a PDO (Protected Designation of Origin) opens in a new tab, and it can only be made in the Emilia-Romagna region, composed of Reggio-Emilia, Parma, Modena, and portions of Bologna and Mantua.

 What makes Parmigiano Reggiano “the real deal?”